A camp for young people touched by terror

 Their faces light up when asked: Do you try to make your parent proud all these years later?
 Their body language shifts from one of uncertainty to confidence.

-Brendan Fitzpatrick, 17, shows off a bracelet that hugs his wrist: "Thomas J. Fitzpatrick 9-11-01 Daddy WTC IN MY HEART FOREVER."
+, 17, shows off a bracelet that hugs his wrist: "Thomas J. Fitzpatrick 9-11-01 Daddy WTC IN MY HEART FOREVER."

 "I try to stay positive to keep everyone around me happy, because I want to be a light that shines and helps everyone else stay bright," he says.
 "I try to live my life in a way that would make (my father) proud."